This shows an overview of the provision available for children with SEN at Aboyne Lodge School – Aboyne-Local-Offer-2018

 - Where it is felt a child or group of children requires extra support in this area an intervention is set up to meet their needs.
 Socially Speaking or Time to Talk are programs often used or outside agencies can be called such as Links or the CDT to help set up specialist interventions or whole class nurture groups.

-- There is a buddy system (YR and Y6) and a peer mediation system where children in year 6 are trained to help younger children deal sensibly with disputes between their friends on the playground.
+- There is a buddy system (YR and Y6) and a PALS (People Always Love Smiles) system where children in year 6 are trained to help younger children deal sensibly with disputes between their friends on the playground.

-- A counsellor is employed by the school to provide support for children’s social, emotional and mental health needs.
+- A counsellor can be used, from the local partnership, by the school to provide support for children’s social, emotional and mental health needs.

 - The school has a behaviour policy and an anti-bullying policy which are strictly followed by all members of staff and are published on the school website